css566/css566.github.io/_posts/2016-04-28-Social_Theories_for_Software_Management.md

 William Ouchi theorized that the key to better performance is employee loyalty.
 After observing management practices in Japanese factories, he wrote that managers can best influence performance by ensuring a secure employment environment for their workers.
 This is in fact an application of [Social Exchange Theory](#exchange) to organizations. <br>
 Ouchi's theory is discussed in this textbook on [Theories of Motivation] (https://www.boundless.com/business/textbooks/boundless-business-textbook/motivation-theories-and-applications-11/theories-of-motivation-75/ouchi-s-theory-z-359-8432/). <br>
 This theory relies on the principles of [Alignment], [Cohesion], [Commitment], [Collaboration], and [Transparency].<br>
 > W. G. Ouchi.
-Theory Z. (1981).
-How American Business can Meet the Japanese Challenge.
+(1981).
+Theory Z, How American Business can Meet the Japanese Challenge.
 Reading, MA: Addison-Wesley.

 # <a name="theory_pi">Theory Pi</a>
 In Theory Pi, Leo Mallette asserts that, as a group, engineers and scientists tend to have characteristics that require a different management style than the average worker.
 He argues that they tend be self-motivated and focused, but that their loyalty is to their work, rather than to the organization.<br>